-DATA CONTROL DECDONICEC CODES RESPONSES SF1 Was there an unmodified opinion in the Annual Financial Report on the financial statements as a whole?
-Yes SF2 Were there any disclosures in the Annual Financial Report and/or other sources of information concerning nonpayment of any debt agreement at fiscal year end?
-No SF3 Did the school district make timely payments to the Teachers Retirement System (TRS), Texas Workforce Commission (TWC), Internal Revenue Service (IRS), and other government agencies?
+DATA CONTROL CODES RESPONSES SF1 Was there an unmodified opinion in the Annual Financial Report on the financial statements as a whole?
+Yes SF2 Were there any disclosures in the Annual Financial Report and/or other sources of information concerning nonpayment of any terms of any debt agreement at fiscal year end?
+No SF3 Did the school district make timely payments to the Teacher Retirement System (TRS), Texas Workforce Commission (TWC), Internal Revenue Service (IRS), and other government agencies?
+(If the school district was issued a warrant hold and the warrant hold was not cleared within 30 days from the date the warrant hold was issued, the school district is considered to not have made timely payments.)
+Payments to the TRS and TWC are considered timely if a warrant hold that was issued in connection to the untimely payment was cleared within 30 days from the date the warrant hold was issued.
+Payments to the IRS are considered timely if a penalty or delinquent payment notice was cleared within 30 days from the date the notice was issued.
 Yes SF4 Was the school district issued a warrant hold?
+Even if the issue surrounding the initial warrant hold was resolved and cleared within 30 days, the school district is considered to have been issued a warrant hold.
 No SF5 Did the Annual Financial Report disclose any instances of material weaknesses in internal controls over financial reporting and compliance for local, state, or federal funds?
 No SF6 Was there any disclosure in the Annual Financial Report of material noncompliance for grants, contracts, and laws related to local, state, or federal funds?
-No SF7 Did the school district post the required financial information on its website in accordance with Government Code, Local Government Code, Texas Education Code, Texas Administration Code and other statutes, laws, rules that were in effect at the school district fiscal year end?
+No SF7 Did the school district post the required financial information on its website in accordance with Government Code, Local Government Code, Texas Education Code, Texas Administrative Code, and other statutes, laws and rules that were in effect at the school district's fiscal year end?
 Yes SF8 Did the school board members discuss the school district's property values at a board meeting within 120 days before the school district adopted its budget?
-Yes SF9 Total accumulated accretion on CABs included in government-wide financial statements at fiscal year-end. \$ N/A
+Yes SF9 Total accumulated accretion on CABs included in government-wide financial statements at fiscal year-end. \$